TheBonelessAlien/Dominos.NET/README.md

 # Tutorial
 **Coupons coming soon!**
-NOTE: Set your consoles encoding to UTF8 for certain symbols such as ® to render:
+NOTE: Set your consoles encoding to UTF8 for certain symbols such as ® to render (if you're using this in the console, that is):
 ```cs
 Console.OutputEncoding = Encoding.UTF8;
 ```